ansible07/Orbital/SlushPile.md

 A: "So we're back to where we started."

+C: "Maybe not.
+What if we gave up the idea of being able to simulate anything?
+What if we only simulated a world which has physics identical to the real world?"

+A: "What, so no teleportation, FTL signaling, more than three physical dimensions?
+That sounds boring.
+Besides, if each person is stuck in their own node, they can only interact with people near themselves with low latency.
+Interactions with anyone on a node physically far away would have noticable lag.
+This is totally a solved problem if everyone converts to software."

+C: (still thinking) "What if nodes physically moved in the simulation grid in response to movement inside the simulation?"

+A: "So, say you're in a city, and you want to visit your friend across town.
+The node that runs you would then need to leave the 'building' you are in, move down the 'street', and then go to the 'building' your friend is in?"

+C: "Yes.
+Each 'building' is just a stack of nodes with the people in the building itself and other nodes simulating the building itself and the nearby environment.
+The 'street' might just be a linear transport.
+Nodes, when moving or stationary, directly connect with their nearby nodes, so that the person can interact with their local environment.
+Looking at things far away goes through the backbone network, which adds lag, but that's OK because there would be greater lag in the real world due to the speed of light."

+A: "If the sim grid is built at, say, 1/30th the scale of the simulated world, the light speed delay should just about match the processing and routing delays."

 C: "What about structuring the sim to match the topology of what's being simulated?"